LeylineDev/LeylineDev/README.md

 Hello :wave:

-- My name is @LeylineDev :fountain:
+- My name is @LeylineDev 🌱
 - I’m interested in coding and AI :desktop_computer:
 - I’m currently learning about model training :abacus:
 - I'm passionate, focussed and a fast learner :school: